ashfire908/halo-stats-processor/README.md

 is to retrieve data from Bungie.net, parse it, and return easily-accessible (and possibly additional) stats for the developer to use in other projects.
 A full list of the features of Halo SP is listed later on.
 Halo SP supports Halo 3:
-ODST fully and Halo 3 recent games, with future full support for Halo: Reach (and possibly Halo 3) planned.
+ODST fully and Halo 3 recent games, with future full support for Halo: Reach and Halo 3 planned.

 Requirements
 ------------